joniles/mpxj/mkdocs/docs/faq.md

 file is different you will need to create a new SDK-style project.
 Sample projects in this form can be found [in this repository](https://github.com/joniles/mpxj-dotnet-samples).

+**I have an application which uses MPXJ.Net and runs fine on my local machine, but fails with a Segmentation Fault when run in Docker** When using Docker to host an application built with MPXJ.Net, you may find that the application crashes with a segmentation fault when invoking MPXJ.Net code.
+The issue is likely to be a library missing from the Docker image.
+Adding the following line to your `Dockerfile` will ensure that the most common missing library is added:
+`RUN apt-get update && apt-get install -y libfontconfig`

 ## log4j2
 When you start MPXJ, you may see the following message written to the console: